mrchantey/beet/docs/src/library/actions.md

-### Example Actions
+### Actions

-> Currently actions must implement a whole bunch of derives, ie reflect, hence the `#[derive_action]` crutch for lazy people.
+> Currently actions must implement a whole bunch of derives, ie reflect, hence the `#[derive_action]` wrapper for lazy people like me.
 I'm working on getting this down to as few as possible.

 ```rust
 #[derive_action]